m-markovic/IoT-Stream-Inspector/README.md

   |     |-- <any name>  ... any number of these ...
 ```

+**Note**: Blank nodes are not allowed.
+This limitation applies to the data input from Java (see below)
+as well as the output from C-SPARQL queries.

 ## Provide your own data from Java

 Your code should first create an instance ```engine``` of ```uk.ac.abdn.iotstreams.csparql.IotStreamsEngine```.
 This will read the configuration in ```config/iotstreams``` and set itself up accordingly.